Beneficiaries Eligible for TRICARE and Medicare

 Your Part B premiums are taken from your monthly payment if you’re getting:

 If you're getting Social Security Retirement or Disability, or Railroad Retirement Board (RRB) benefits, your Part B premiums are taken from your monthly payment.
 If not, you'll be billed quarterly for your Part B premiums.

-Still have questions about your eligibility and Medicare?
+Do you have questions about eligibility and Medicare?